wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/2-multi-lingual.md

 ### Content snippets

-Content Snippets can be language specific or language agnostic.
+Content Snippets can be language-specific or language agnostic.
 When a content snippet exists with no supported language value, then it will be available in the context of all languages.
 Language-agnostic snippets are used to deliver content that does not require translation.
 It could be, for example, a company logo, or some like JavaScript processing instructions.

 On the other hand, if a content snippet has a language value, then the value of the content snippet will only be available when the portal context is in that specific language.

 ## Browse multi-lingual portal

 Site setting `MultiLanguage/DisplayLanguageCodeInURL` (true or false) controls if language is determined by URL or by per session cookie.
-When URL-based approach is selected, Code property of the Portal Language will be used as part of the URL `https://portal_url/<code>/page/`, e.g.`https://www.contoso.com/en-US/contact-us/`.
+When URL-based approach is selected, Code property of the Portal Language will be used as part of the URL `https://portal_url/<code>/page/`, for example,`https://www.contoso.com/en-US/contact-us/`.

 ## Language considerations